School Hours/Bell Times

 1.50 – 3.00 Block 4

-A stationery pack list will be posted in December to all students who are enrolled as a Year 7 student for 2016.
+A stationery pack list will be sent out in December to all students who are enrolled as a Year 7 student for 2019.
 Year 8 students are given their stationery list on the first day of school.
 Packs can be purchased at a very competitive rate from the school.
 Calculators are an integral part of mathematics.
 Students are expected to have their own.
-After the first month at school, students are able to buy individual replacement stationery items from the resource room.
+After Term 1, students are able to buy individual replacement stationery items from the resource room.

 Specialist Programme Contribution